 B. Obtain appropriate approving signature, in accordance with the Key Eligibility Criteria

-D. University Police will review the key request form and, once all information is verified, send the request to Facilities Management for the key(s) to be cut.
+C. University Police will review the request, once all information is verified, the request will then be sent to Facilities Management for the key(s) to be cut.

 Generally, students should not be issued keys to university buildings or offices.
 However, in some case where a student works for a department and access is required, an authorized department head may request a key be issued.

-A. Department head or his/her designee must complete one of the Key Request Forms.
+A. Department head or his/her designee must complete a Key Request Form.

 B. Keys may be requested for no longer than one academic year at a time.